pgmac/pgmac.github.io/_posts/2025-08-17-interesting-last-week.md

 - GitHub just got less independent at Microsoft after CEO resignation - The Verge
 - alumni.cs.ucr.edu
 - The Critical Flaw in CVE Scoring
+- GitHub - google/langextract: A Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization.
+- GitHub - denizsafak/abogen: Generate audiobooks from EPUBs, PDFs and text with synchronized captions.
+- Horizon at -27.46794, 153.02809

 ## Interesting details